Posted by DjPaulT on 27th October 2015

-The Skatt Brothers (or Skatt Bros.) were viewed as Canada’s “straight” answer to America’s Village People.
-But in actuality there were quite different.
-In 1979, the band released “Walk the Night” which was widely popular, reaching #9 on the US Billboard Hot Dance Clup Play Chart in 1980.
+Skatt Bros. were viewed as Canada’s “straight” answer to America’s Village People.
+But in actuality they were quite different.
+In 1979, the band released “Walk the Night” which was widely popular, reaching #9 on the US Billboard Hot Dance Clup Play Chart in early November 1980.
 “Walk the Night” is considered the band’s cult classic and most famous release.

 Some of the members of the Skatt Bros. actually did background vocals for the Villiage People, but minor studio only.
 It ‘s a bit of a coinsidence, since they are on the same label and they had the same management as the group KISS (Aucoin Management).
 Skatt Bros.were being marketed as a “Rock Disco/Straight Village People” group, since it was 1979 and record companies were backlashing against disco.

 “Walk the Night” was a particular anthem of late ’70s gay male S&M. The Skatt Brothers were similar to the Village People, but with lyrics that were darker and more explicit, for example: “He’s got a rod beneath his coat/gonna ram right down your throat/make you grovel on the floor/spit, bump, and scream and beg for more.”